genesiscommunitysuccess/docs/docs/04_web/04_integrations/03_React/02_handle-events.md

 export default App;
 ```

-Component contains the following properties and methods:
+The component contains the following properties and methods:

-- `showFlyout()`: A method that sets the closed parameter to `false` on the web component by reference `flyoutRef`.
+- `showFlyout()`is a method that sets the closed parameter to `false` on the web component by reference `flyoutRef`.
 When this method is invoked, the `flyout` becomes visible.

-- `hideFlyout()`: A method that sets the `displayFlyout` state to `false`.
+- `hideFlyout()` is a method that sets the `displayFlyout` state to `false`.
 When this method is called, it hides the `flyout`.
-This method is invoked when `alpha-flayout` emit event `closed`.
+This method is invoked when `alpha-flayout` emits a `closed` event.

 These methods provide a simple interface for showing and hiding the `flyout`, effectively controlling the component's visibility based on user interactions.